Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Results

 Table~\ref{tab:covariate_means} in Appendix~\ref{sec:AppCovMeans} shows highly significant differences in the share of days with UB~II receipt between take-up and non-take-up households, with an average share over all three years of 62~percent for take-up and only 14~percent for non-take-up households.
 The difference in shares is largest for the year (four quarters) immediately preceding the current quarter of the interview.
 This indicates that households presently receiving the benefit are likely those who have claimed it in the past year(s) too, whereas those not currently claiming were either not eligible previously or chose not to claim the benefit even though they were entitled.

 Table~\ref{tab:TakeUpTypes} also demonstrates a relatively stable longitudinal take-up behaviour of households.
 The table presents all distinct households within the sample that were eligible at least once during the period from 2008 to 2020.
 I categorise these households into those that never claim UB~II (``never takers''), those that claim the benefit intermittently but not consistently (``sometimes takers''), and those that consistently claim the benefit (``always takers'').
-Examining the final two columns with weighted results indicates that over 87~percent consistently either claim or do not claim the benefit, while less than 13~percent alter their take-up behaviour at least once throughout my observation period.
+Examining the final two columns with weighted results indicates that over 87~percent consistently either always claim or never claim the benefit, while less than 13~percent alter their take-up behaviour at least once throughout my observation period.
 The large difference between the unweighted and weighted shares for the ``never takers'' and ``always takers'' reflects that ``never takers'' are strongly overrepresented in the \emph{GenPop} subsample, where average sample weights are also notably higher than in the \emph{Admin} subsample of the PASS data.

-Figure \ref{fig:est_M1} shows that benefit receipt in the previous year, in particular, has a very high marginal effect on the current probability of take-up: A 1~percent increase in the share of days in benefit receipt in the previous year increases the probability of current benefit receipt by approximately 0.36~percent.
-The share in $t-2$ has a significant negative effect (-0.9~percent), while the $t-3$ effect is insignificant.
-This implies a long-run effect of a permanent 1~percent increase in the share of days in benefit receipt of 0.28~percent.\footnote{The long-run effect corresponds to the sum of the marginal effects of the three lagged shares.} Overall, the results support the hypothesis that previous experience with UB~II reduces the current take-up costs and thus increases the willingness to claim the benefit.
+Figure \ref{fig:est_M1} shows that benefit receipt in the previous year, in particular, has a large marginal effect on the current probability of take-up: the average marginal effect of the lagged share of days in receipt in $t-1$ is 0.36, so a one-percentage-point increase in that share is associated with a 0.36-percentage-point higher probability of current take-up.
+The share in $t-2$ enters with a smaller, negative marginal effect ($-0.09$), while the $t-3$ effect, although statistically significant, is negligible in size ($0.01$).\footnote{The negative $t-2$ coefficient is the partial association holding the other lags fixed: among households with the same receipt share last year, a higher share two years earlier indicates a declining benefit trajectory, and such households are somewhat less likely to be claiming now.
+The three lagged shares are in any case strongly collinear (their pairwise correlations range from about $0.64$ to $0.84$ in the estimation sample), so the split across individual years is not the object of interest; the interpretable quantity is their sum.} The long-run association of a permanent one-percentage-point increase in the share of days in receipt is therefore about $0.28$ percentage points.\footnote{The long-run association corresponds to the sum of the marginal effects of the three lagged shares.} Overall, the results are consistent with the hypothesis that previous experience with UB~II is associated with lower current take-up costs and hence a higher propensity to claim the benefit.